AndreaLamm/CMIP6-citation-short-generator/README.md

 ### JSON generator package: Content
 The software includes 4 subdirectories in JSON generator:
-* /CMIP6_output_data: This folder includes some DRS examples for CMIP6 and Input4MIPs.
+* /CMIP6_output_data: This folder includes some DRS examples for CMIP6s.
 * /input_templates: Folder for the valid JSON files as template and the YAML-files, produced by the software just as a working format
 * /output_json: generated JSON files
 * /src: all necessary software packages and the script create_new_citation_json.py